anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less.
+Quote: Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are.

-By: Marie Curie
+By: Bernice Reagon